Brisbane Metro construction updates

 End of route charging facilities - Ernie's Roundabout, Herston and Countess Street, Petrie Terrace

-Construction activities for the end of route vehicle charging facility on the Inner Northern Busway at Ernie’s Roundabout in Herston and at Countess Street, Petrie Terrace are underway and will continue until early 2024.
+Construction activities for the end of route vehicle charging facility on the Inner Northern Busway at Ernie’s Roundabout in Herston and at Countess Street, Petrie Terrace are nearing completion.

 Buranda busway station

-As part of the Brisbane Metro major infrastructure works, construction works will continue in Woolloongabba to upgrade Buranda Busway station.
+As part of the Brisbane Metro major infrastructure works, construction works will continue in Woolloongabba to upgrade the Buranda Busway station.
 The upgrade involves increasing the length of both the inbound and outbound station platforms and widening the busway tunnel under O’Keefe Street.
+These works are expected to be completed in late 2024, weather and construction conditions permitting.

 Works include:

-• service utility location, relocation and potholing works
+- service utility location, relocation and permanent installation

 There will also be ongoing activity at the site compound and laydown facility within a section of Hanlon Park.
 The site compound will operate 24 hours a day, seven days a week, and will be used for workforce facilities, storage and the maintenance of construction equipment.
 The Hanlon Park site compound and laydown facility will be in place until 2024.